 - Fill a cast iron pan or deep fryer with oil and set the temperature to 350F (177C)

-- Once it has cooked for 15-20 minutes, remove it from the oil and let it rest on a rack, newspaper or parchment paper for a few minutes before digging in.
+- Let it rest on a rack, newspaper or parchment paper for a few minutes before digging in.
+Enjoy!